Sampling from the random cluster model on random regular graphs at all temperatures via Glauber dynamics: Proof of WSM within the disordered phase

 \section{Proof of WSM within the disordered phase}

 We will prove that for $q$ large enough, all large enough graphs in $\G_{\Delta,\delta,K}$ have WSM within the disordered phase on all low enough temperatures.
-Use the same notion of partial configuration of as in Section~\ref{subsec:wsm-ordered}.
+We use the same notion of partial configurations as in Section~\ref{sec:partnotation}.

 \begin{definition} Let $\A$ be a partial configuration in~$\Omega^*$.
 If $\Omega_\A \cap \Omega^\dis$ is non-empty, then $\pi^\dis_\A$ is the conditional distribution of~$\pi^\dis$ in~$\Omega_\A\cap \Omega^\dis$.